RopleyIT/InvoluteGears/README.md

 #### Option -c

-`gears -c [output-file-path] [angle1,angle2 ... angleN] [teeth1,teeth2 ... teethM] [module] [cutter-diameter]`
+`gears -c [pressure-angle] [teeth1,teeth2 ... teethM] [module] [profile-shift1] [profile-shift2] [cutter-diameter] [output-filename]`

-Creates a table of data for the gears whose pressure angles and tooth counts have been specified in the comma-separated arguments after the output filename.
+Creates a table of data for the gears whose pressure angle and comma-separated list of tooth counts have been specified in the arguments.
 The comma-separated arguments must not have any embedded spaces.

-Table data is as for the `-C` option described above, but with selected pressure angles, tooth counts, module, and cutter diameter.
-The pressure angles are specified in tenths of a degree, and the module and cutter diameter in 100ths of a mm.
+Table data is as for the `-C` option described above, but with a single selected pressure angle, a seleted list of tooth counts,  a module, and cutter diameter.
+Two profile shifts are provided so that the contact ratios between pairs of gears each with a different profile shift can be listed.
+The pressure angle is specified in tenths of a degree, the profile shifts are percentages of the module, and the module and cutter diameter in 100ths of a mm.

 For the `-C` option, we assume a sufficiently small